harshhirpara01/ATM-PROJECT/README.md

 A simple text-based menu guides the user through various operations.

+Database :

+here use the sqlite 3 database to store the date and admin see the all date of user

 # Code Structure
 Account Class
 Represents a bank account with the following features: